smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add completed study save stub to export (for database generated JSON5)
 * Fixed statistics manual link (to main manual)
+* Removed leak in study area/comparison area maps (was not released on logoff)

 ## In progress (December 2017):